axel669/joker/README.md

 ### Custom Validators
-Joker allows for the creation of custom type validators through the `joker.addType` function, as well as extensions to any of the built in validators through the `joker.extendType` function.
-To add a custom type with extra keywords, a call to addType and extendType is needed.
-Maybe in the future I'll shorthand that opr something.
+Joker allows for the creation of custom type validators through the `joker.extendTypes` function, as well as extensions to any of the built in validators.
+Does not support overriding built-in validators or keywords.

 > Names can contain dashes, underscores, and letters/numbers.
 Other characters
 > are not supported.